 WARHAMMER 40K DARKTIDE CHARACTERS

-While it was strongly hinted that the hapless all-guardsman team from the original teaser trailer got thoroughly deaded (RIP faulty torch guy), December’s official gameplay trailer introduced what look to be our four starting player characters:
+While it was strongly hinted that the hapless all-guardsman team from the original teaser trailer got thoroughly deaded (RIP faulty torch guy), December’s official gameplay trailer introduced three of our four starting player characters.
+The fourth, the Psyker, showed up in the Rejects Will Rise trailer.
+Your motley crew includes:

-- A zealous-looking inquisitorial acolyte type with a bowl cut, a power hammer, and a scroll down their front
+- The Zealot – An inquisitorial acolyte type with a bowl cut, a power hammer, and a scroll down their front

-- An Ogryn toting a massive slug gun and a cutlass
+- The Ogryn – toting a massive slug gun and a cutlass

-As per Vermintide, we can confidently expect them to be pre-set with names, backstories and personalities, rather than DIY, customisable RPG-style affairs.
+As per Vermintide, we can confidently expect these characters to be pre-set with names, backstories and personalities, rather than DIY, customisable RPG-style affairs.

-Beyond the core team, we know of two other potential big players:
+Beyond the core team, we know of three other potential big players:

 The inquisitorial mission-giver